maxstelling/year-4-all-about-me/index.markdown

 and the next day
 my grandparents
 had to leave but we stayed
-and our friends came over for the rest of the week butit was too full for everyone to fit so ada an i went into ivys room ada and ivy slept in beds and i slept on the air matres
+and our friends jezz emma and robin and lilian came over for the rest of the week butit was too full for everyone to fit so ada an i went into ivys room ada and ivy slept in beds and i slept on the air matres

 the next day we went to betis and i got stung by a jellyfish.

+it fels like pins and kneedles but without the pins at first it fells paralysing after is kneedly it stops stinging afer a few minutes.

+and its hard to walk for a little while after.

+the next day we woke up to fly our kite but the was sewage comeing from treath and we saw jellyfish and a small live one was  in a pool  a family was protecting it from the seagulls. that night we had a bbq and after tea we went to the big sands and ada and i sort of got lost and helecopters were looking for us!!